 I often draw on current events, popular culture, and social expectations to engage students in critical dialogues about particular communities.
-A module in my Social Problems course for instance, focuses on the tense relationship between law enforcement and communities of color in the U.S. Through student-generated questions, we examine social tensions through a combination of theoretical knowledge and lived experiences.
+Through student-generated questions, we examine social tensions through a combination of theoretical knowledge and lived experiences.
 Students are broken up into small groups to consider these questions.
 I speak with each group one-on-one and then bring the class back together where we debate the important issues raised by the students.

 I also utilize student led discussions and response papers to explore the ideological positions of competing groups.
 Students are expected to understand both sides of an issue, regardless of their own personal opinion on the matter.
 These lessons encourage students to move beyond simply agreeing or disagreeing, and instead require them to engage critically with both the text and classroom discussion.
 In order to achieve this level of student engagement it is essential to develop a respectful and civil classroom environment.
 I establish clear guidelines of behavior that allow us to engage in a lively debate that reflects diverse world-views, but are not marred by inappropriate or destructive contributions.
 The ability to engage in civil discourse with those who hold different views is one of the most important skills my students learn.